oludash02/100DaysOfMLCode/README.md

 Day5: Machine learning for the Iris dataset

-Day6: Used SVM, LinearSVC and experimented with the tpot library for MNIST classification
+Day6: Used SVM, LinearSVC and experimented with the tpot library for MNIST classification (tpot link: https://github.com/EpistasisLab/tpot)